 High school graduates interested in pursuing careers in business will be considered for admission into Northwood University.
 One of the most important documents used to help determine admission is the applicant's secondary school record.
 The Admissions Committee carefully weighs motivation, integrity, and maturity as determined by the high school recommendation, as well as the predicted ability to complete an intended program of study.
-ACT or SAT scores are required of all freshman applicants.
+ACT or SAT scores are recommended for all freshman applicants.

 Students may be required to enroll in and successfully complete an Educational Success Program prior to enrolling in their first semester.
-International students must submit official TOEFL English proficiency scores or their equivalent.
-For home-schooled students, Northwood University requires transcripts, ACT or SAT scores, and degree verification by the applicant's home state.
+International students must submit official evidence of English.
+For home-schooled students, Northwood University requires transcripts and degree verification by the applicant's home state.
+ACT and SAT scores are also recommended.

 Applicants who do not hold a high school diploma may be admitted by successfully completing the GED examination.
-In addition to successfully completing the GED, ACT or SAT scores are required.
+In addition to successfully completing the GED, ACT or SAT scores are recommended.
 Prior criminal convictions may result in denial of admission.